 Now, these natural chemicals are called phytochemicals.
 And flavonoids are a diverse group of those phytochemicals found in several fruits and vegetables.

-Okay, first you need to know that nitric oxide is a natural gas.
+Nitric oxide is a natural gas.
 And … it’s produced in your body.
 But it’s more important than you may realize, because it functions as one of the major communicators between the cells in your body.

 In fact, nitric oxide is what’s called a vasodilator.
-And a vasodilator is anything that assists in dilating your blood vessels, thereby decreasing your blood pressure.4 In other words, nitric oxide helps keep the proper pathways open for better blood flow because it can help your blood vessels relax.
+And a vasodilator is anything that assists in dilating your blood vessels, thereby decreasing your blood pressure.3 In other words, nitric oxide helps keep the proper pathways open for better blood flow because it can help your blood vessels relax.

 Also, as we age our blood vessels tend to constrict more and more.
 So, we’ve got to encourage them to take a timeout from all that cramping and tightening.

 Now, when your blood vessels tighten, they can put a significant strain on your heart.
 They can even cut off the nutrient and oxygen supplies to your tissues.
 So, what happens when this occurs?

 Often, it’s simply the type of damage we think of as getting older.
 But, nitric oxide-boosting flavonoids might help to fight against the common signs of aging.
 So, you can see how the flavonoids and nitric acid in coffee fruit may help you fight aging.

 I mentioned above that coffee fruit is also somewhat powerful when it comes to supporting healthy cognitive function.
 Turns out, coffee fruit may support the production of the compound known as brain-derived neurotrophic factor (or simply BDNF).
 This compound is essential for optimum brain health.4,5

 2.”Quercetin”. @berkeleywellness.
 N.p., 2017.